watmin/cogere/README.md

 ###### --add-host

 Adds the supplied host to the hosts configuration.
 The command must be provided `--hostname` and `--ipaddr` containing the hostname and IP address of the node.
 Optionally takes a `--username`, the default username is cogere.
+You may also supply the `--default-key` switch if the remote host is already keyed.
+This will rekey the host and does not prompt for a password.

 **REQUIRES `--hostname`, `--ipaddr`**